Best estate cars for 2020

 Our tests go further than those carried out by other organisations, and because Which? is independent and doesn't accept advertising or freebies, you can trust our reviews to give you the full, honest and impartial truth about every car we test.

 Every car we review is subjected to more than 100 individual tests in a lab, on a test track, and on real roads – and we really clock up the miles, driving around 500 miles in every car we test.

-Testing in controlled lab conditions means the results we collect are directly comparable between different cars, helping us determine exactly which models are better and why, and helping you find the perfect car for your needs
+Testing in controlled lab conditions means the results we collect are directly comparable between different cars, helping us to determine exactly which models are better, and why, and helping you find the perfect car for your needs.

 And so you know which cars are likely to prove reliable for years to come, we also gather feedback from thousands of UK car owners through the Which?
 Car Survey, using it to generate detailed reliability ratings for the cars we test.

 To take the guesswork out of choosing your next car, join Which? and you'll receive access to all our expert reviews and advice.